CMC markets let you trade shares in both Australian Domestic and International markets with competitive brokerage rates. Here’s my detailed review.

-CMC markets lets you trade shares in both Australian Domestic and International markets with competitive brokerage rates – starting at $11 or .10% for their classic account, and $9.90 or 0.075% for their premium subscription, with $0 brokerage on international shares*).
-With nearly 100,000 active customers, 700 staff and offices in over 15 countries, CMC markets is a well established and trusted company in the finance industry having operated for over 30 years – and it is even publicly traded on the London stock exchange with a market capital of nearly AUD $1 Billion.
+CMC markets let you trade shares in both Australian Domestic and International markets with competitive brokerage rates – starting at $0 for purchases less than $1,000 then $11 or 0.10% for their classic account, and $9.90 or 0.075% for their Alpha subscription, with $0 brokerage on international shares*).
+With over 300,000 active customers and offices in over 12 countries, CMC Markets is a well established and trusted company in the finance industry having operated for over 30 years.

-This article will explore some of the features of CMC Markets share brokering service, and weigh up some of the pros and cons of using CMC Markets on your journey to Financial Independence.
+This article will explore some of the features of CMC Markets share brokering service, and weigh up some pros and cons of using CMC Markets on your journey to Financial Independence.

 * International shares are brokerage free for US, UK, Canada and Japan, but subject to currency conversion fees and floating foreign currency exchange rates set by CMC Markets.
-For other international countries, it is $60 per trade.
+For other international countries, it is $59 or 0.59% per trade.

 Management and team behind CMC Markets